pekrau/jsondocdb/README.md

 ### `create_function_index(indexname, function)`

-Create an index that uses the given callable 'function' to compute the index table entries for a document.
+Create an index that uses the given callable `function` to compute the index table entries for a document.
 The callable takes a document 'dict' and must produce a (possibly empty) list containing 'str' or 'int' values.
 Other value types in the list are ignored.